enigma-io/boundless/UICheckbox/README.md

 </div>
 ```

-Styling of the element is provided via the class hooks:
+Styling of the element is provided via the CSS hooks:

 - `.ui-checkbox`
 - `.ui-checkbox-checked`